Effect-TS/effect/README.md

 All of the above projects are advised!

 ## Get in touch
-The best place to reach out would be either in https://fpchat-invite.herokuapp.com (FP Chat, @Michael Arnaldi) or for italians https://italiajs.herokuapp.com/ (Italia JS, @Michael Arnaldi or channel #fp)
+The best place to reach out would be either in https://fpchat-invite.herokuapp.com (FP Chat, channel #matechs) or for italians https://italiajs.herokuapp.com/ (Italia JS, @Michael Arnaldi or channel #fp)